Kai Werbeck

 About me

-I am an Associate Professor of German and Affiliate Faculty of Film Studies at UNC Charlotte.
-My research interests include German postwar film and literature, global horror cinema, and cultural studies.
-I have published on Heinrich Böll, Rolf Dieter Brinkmann, Rainald Goetz, German horror film, and old-school rap.
+I am Associate Professor of German and Affiliate Faculty of Film Studies at UNC Charlotte.
+I also serve as the Associate Chair of the Department of Languages, Cultures and Translation.
+My research interests include German postwar film and literature, film theory, and cultural studies.
+I have published on Heinrich Böll, Rolf Dieter Brinkmann, Rainald Goetz, German horror film, and German old-school rap.
 I am also one of the translators of Alexander Kluge’s Kong’s Finest Hour.
 Currently, I am working on a monograph on German horror cinema after 1945.

 Education